engsiraj/reactjs_best_practice/README.md

 );
 ```

-### add through variable
+### css through variable

-we can add the styling through variable
+we can add the css through variable.

 ```js
 //storing in variable